jeffpar/pcjs/blog/_posts/2023/2023-09-05-wrapping-up-support-for-fat.md

 > A 10Mb disk formatted with FAT16 (ie, with more than 4084 clusters *and* clearly marked with partition type 04h) will *still* be treated by DOS 3.x as a FAT12 volume by default.

-To test this, I ran `pc.js` in a directory with a small number of files, where it automatically builds a 10Mb disk image with whatever version of DOS *and* FAT file system is specified:
+To test this, I ran `pc.js` in a directory with a small number of files, requesting a drive with PC DOS 3.00 and a 16-bit FAT:

     % pc.js ibm5170 --sys=pcdos --ver=3.00 --fat=16
     warning: 16-bit FAT replaced with 12-bit FAT